madhu473bd/Persistentvolume/workflow.md

 # Persistent Volumes
-We have different types of [volumes](https://kubernetes.io/docs/concepts/storage/volumes) which can be used with the Kubernetes.
-The storage types that are supported from the IBM Cloud Private management console are:

-* NFS
-* Gluster FS
-* vSphere Virtual Volume
-* hostpath

 Persistent Volumes allow you to persist data in IBM Cloud Container Service to share data between app instances and to protect your data from being lost if a component in your Kubernetes cluster fails.
 For having a high availability of storage in the IBM cloud container service we have several options available.
 The options that we have in IBM Cloud Container Service to make our data highly available in a cluster are `NFS file storage`, `Cloud database service`, `On-prem database`.
 The option that is right for you depends on the following factors: